Contributed by Steve Johnson, Retired Extension Farm Management Field Specialist, email@example.com

 Answer: Two types of production inputs are specified, those subject to price changes and those that are not subject to price change.

-Inputs subject to price changes are, for example, diesel fuel, interest, and certain fertilizers for which projected and harvest prices can be obtained from third-party markets.
+Variable-price inputs subject to price changes are, for example, diesel fuel, interest, and certain fertilizers for which projected prices to the following April are calculated by the USDA Risk Management Agency (RMA).
 Price changes for these inputs, along with county yield changes and changes in the price for the commodity, determine whether an indemnity is paid.
 Inputs subject to price change by crop are: